Privacy and blockchain: Peer-to-peer network

 Blockchain technology arose from the creation of Bitcoin.
 In 2008, the creator or creators who go by the alias Satoshi Nakamoto released a paper describing the technology behind blockchains.
 In his paper, he explained a decentralized network that was characterized by peer-to-peer transactions involving cryptocurrencies or electronic money.
 In typical transactions carried out today, users put trust into central authorities to hold their data securely and execute transactions.

 In large corporations, a large amount of users' personal data is stored on single devices, posing a security risk if an authority's system is hacked, lost, or mishandled.
 Blockchain technology aims to remove this reliance on a central authority.
 To achieve this, blockchain functions in a way where nodes or devices in a blockchain network can confirm the validity of a transaction rather than a third party.
-In this system, transactions between users such as sending and receiving cryptocurrency) are broadcast to every node in the network.
+In this system, transactions between users (such as sending and receiving cryptocurrency) are broadcast to every node in the network.
 Before the transaction is recorded as a block on the blockchain, nodes must ensure a transaction is valid.
 Nodes must check past transactions of the spender to ensure he/she did not double spend or spend more funds than they own.

 After nodes confirm a block is valid, consensus protocols such as proof of work and proof of stake are deployed by miners.
 These protocols allow nodes to reach a state of agreement on the order and number of transactions.
 Once a transaction is verified, it is published on the blockchain as a block.
-Once a block is created it cannot be altered.
+Once a block is created, it cannot be altered.
 Through blockchain's decentralized nature and elimination of the need for a central authority, user privacy is increased.
 Peer-to-peer networks allow users to control their data, decreasing the threat of third parties to sell, store, or manipulate personal information.

-Cryptographic methods for Privacy using Blockchains
+Cryptographic Methods for Privacy Using Blockchains

 Zero-knowledge proofs

-A Zero-knowledge proof (known as ZKP) is a cryptographic method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any information apart from the fact that the statement is indeed true.
+A zero-knowledge proof (known as ZKP) is a cryptographic method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any information apart from the fact that the statement is indeed true.
 The "prover" does not reveal any information about the transaction.
 Such proofs are typically introduced into blockchain systems using ZK-SNARKs in order to increase privacy in blockchains.
-In typical "non-private" public blockchain systems such as Bitcoin, a block contains information about a transaction such as the sender and receivers addresses and the amount sent.
+In typical "non-private" public blockchain systems such as Bitcoin, a block contains information about a transaction, such as the sender and receiver's addresses and the amount sent.
 This public information can be used in conjunction with Clustering algorithms to link these "pseudo-anonymous" addresses to users or real-world identities.
 Since zero-knowledge proofs reveal nothing about a transaction, except that it is valid, the effectiveness of such techniques are drastically reduced.
 A prominent example of a cryptocurrency using ZK proofs is Zcash.